Daniel Morgan: Axe-murder victim’s family ‘set to sue the Met’

 The private investigator was killed in the car park of the Golden Lion pub in Sydenham, south-east London, on March 10, 1987.

-The family of private investigator Daniel Morgan are reportedly preparing to take legal action against the Metropolitan Police over the case.
+The family of a private investigator whose murder 34 years ago remains unsolved are preparing to take legal action against the Metropolitan Police over the case.

-Mr Morgan was killed with an axe in the car park of the Golden Lion pub in Sydenham south-east London on March 10 1987.
+Daniel Morgan was killed with an axe in the car park of the Golden Lion pub in Sydenham, south-east London on March 10 1987.

-In June, an independent panel accused the Met of “a form of institutional corruption” for concealing or denying failings over the unsolved murder.
+In June, an independent panel accused the Met of “a form of institutional corruption” for concealing or denying failings over the case.

 The force’s commissioner Dame Cressida Dick apologised to Mr Morgan’s family, saying it was a “matter of great regret that no-one has been brought to justice and that our mistakes have compounded the pain suffered by Daniel’s family”.

-The BBC on Monday reported the family had said in a statement they were “saddened – if not surprised” to find out they had been “let down again all concerned”.
+The BBC on Monday reported the family had said in a statement they were “saddened – if not surprised” to find out they had been “let down again all concerned” by a lack of follow-up action.

 The Morgan family added they had no choice but to file a civil claim against the Met “in order to achieve some semblance of accountability”, with the broadcaster reporting a letter of claim had been sent to the force.